FC Basel tied back by Servette

 Basel's new closest rivals are FC Luzern, who won 3-2 in an exciting match against bottom-of-the-table Winterthur.
 Lucerne were able to play for an hour against only ten Winterthur players, but only managed to score the winning goal in the 89th minute and through a penalty by Kevin Spadanuda.

-In Sunday's third game, FC Zurich led against St. Gallen until the 71st minute, but lost 2:1.
+In Sunday's third match, FC Zurich led against St. Gallen until the 71st minute, but lost 2:1.
 Jean-Pierre Nsame scored both goals for the visitors within five minutes (71st/76th).

 In addition to Lucerne, the winners of the round also include Bern's Young Boys, who beat Sion 5:1 on Saturday.
 After the 23rd round, YB still occupy a place below the dividing line, but are only six points behind the top of the table.